Fudd scores 25, helps No. 10 UConn top No. 7 Tennessee 75-56

 HARTFORD, Conn.
+(AP)Freshman Azzi Fudd made the most of her first start with a stellar effort against Tennessee.

-(AP) — Freshman Azzi Fudd scored a career-high 25 points in her first start to help No. 10 UConn beat seventh-ranked Tennessee 75-56 on Sunday.
+She scored a career-high 25 points to help No. 10 UConn beat the seventh-ranked Lady Vols 75-56 on Sunday.

+”Azzi looked happy playing basketball today,” UConn coach Geno Auriemma said. ”Sometimes kids that come in with that kind of hype, it’s like an obligation.
+Today she looked like a happy kid playing a game she loves.”

+Fudd was playing in only her eighth game this season after injuring her foot in late November.
+She just returned a few games ago.

 This was the 25th meeting in the storied series that was renewed in 2020 after a 13-year hiatus.
 The teams will play again next year in Knoxville, Tennessee.
 This was the first time since 2007 when both teams were in the top 10.

+”The last two games we played she took a couple solid hits and she just wasn’t feeling really good yesterday and this morning when she woke up,” Auriemma said. ”Precautionary, it was best to just keep her out.”

+Ducharme scored in double figures in 10 of the team’s last 11 games.

-Fudd scored the team’s first basket — a 3-pointer — and finished the opening half with nine points as UConn (15-4) built a 32-25 lead.
-Westbrook had 11 points in the first half.
+Fudd, who admitted she was nervous before the game, scored the team’s first basket – a 3-pointer – and finished the opening half with nine points as UConn (15-4) built a 32-25 lead.
+Evina Westbrook had 11 points in the first half.

 Christyn Williams, who was scoreless in the opening 20 minutes and missed all seven of her shots, helped UConn blow the game open in the third quarter.
 She scored the first four points to start a 14-0 run that gave the Huskies a 46-25 lead.